-Chicken and rice casserole with broccoli is a super-simple one-pan meal that helps you get a flavorful meal on the table quickly and without a lot of work.
-This dish – unlike a lot of other casseroles – uses raw chicken breasts, which saves you time and money, and no canned mushroom soup.
+Chicken and rice casserole with broccoli is a super-simple skillet meal that helps you get a flavorful meal on the table without a lot of work.
+The rice cooks with the chicken in a homemade sauce, no canned soup needed, and clean up’s a breeze!

 There’s Nothing Better than Chicken Broccoli Rice Casserole

 This easy recipe steps you through how to make a simple homemade mushroom soup.
 When you see how simple it is, I bet you never go back to the can!
-Plus, it gives this casserole so much more flavor as it does in chicken stuffing casserole.
+Plus, it gives this casserole so much more flavor.
 Paired with rice (which absorbs all that mushroom soup flavor), it’s the perfect base for this rich and creamy chicken casserole.

-Maybe the best part is the buttery Ritz cracker topping!
+Maybe the best part of this simple skillet dinner is the buttery Ritz cracker topping!
 Crunchy and salty and just so darn good!
-It’s pure comfort food recipe the entire family will love.
+It’s pure comfort food.
+Growing up, we had chicken and rice on repeat, but I wanted to find a way to incorporate the flavors and ease without using a gloppy can of soup.

 What to Serve with a Chicken Broccoli & Rice Casserole Recipe